coreyshirk/resources/ethereum-notes.md

   - Nonce

 ## Solidity
 Developers write Ethereum Contract Definitions with Solidity, the Solidity Compiler spits out Bytecode and ABI (Application Binary Interface).
-The Bytecode is deployed to the Ethereum blockchain and ABI is the interface for the contract's Bytecode.
+The Bytecode is deployed to the Ethereum blockchain and the ABI is the interface for the contract's Bytecode.